Creating a new Third-Party Integration

 Make sure you've run yarn install

-will see the below prompt, pick the 'backend-module' option.
-Then for the ID of the plugin enter "soundcheck" and for the ID of the module enter "pagerduty".
+You will see the prompt below.
+Pick the 'backend-module' option.
+Then for the ID of the plugin enter "soundcheck" and for the ID of the module enter "example-pagerduty".

 This will create a new Backstage backend module based on the ID that was provided.
 It will be built and added to the Backstage App automatically.